 If you’re looking for a soundbar for the bedroom, then you might want to consider the ultra-compact Bose Solo 5.
 This soundbar doesn’t offer surround sound capability but does provide exceptional clarity and detail.
 Perfect for watching a bit of TV while you doze off at night.

 Best Soundbar for Multi-Room Speaker Setups

-If you’re looking to build a multi-room speaker setup then you’ll want to go with the Sonos Playbar.
+If you’re looking to build a multi-room speaker setup, you’ll want to go with the Sonos Playbar.
 As detailed in the review above, you can add Sonos speakers to the Playbar to create a 5.1 or 7.1 home theater system.
 Furthermore, you can create a full home network of Sonos speakers isolating and assigning different speakers to different rooms or even groups.
-Sonos speakers are also compatible with Alexa so you can create a full smart home system.
+Sonos speakers are also compatible with Alexa, creating a full smart home system.

-There have been several advances in soundbar technology over the past year or so where many products are starting to compete in terms of quality with their point source counterparts.
+There have been several advances in soundbar technology over the past year, and many products are starting to compete in terms of quality with their point source counterparts.

 More and more soundbars are incorporating DTS, DTS:X, and Dolby Atmos technology which offers a 3D audio experience.
-It’s impressive how well some brands are nailing this 3D experience and it’s likely we’ll see this as a standard feature within the next year.
+It’s impressive how well some brands are nailing this 3D experience, and we’ll likely see this as a standard feature within the next year.

 Bass performance has also improved over the last 12 months.
-In some products, like the VIZIO 46-Inch, Sonos PLAYBAR or Bose SoundTouch 300 bass performance is certainly on another level when compared with other brands.
+In some products, like the VIZIO 46-Inch, Sonos PLAYBAR, or Bose SoundTouch 300′ bass performance is certainly on another level compared with other brands.
 No matter how much bass response improves, you’ll always get the best sound with a soundbar/subwoofer combo.

 Should I Buy a Soundbar?